-Consider the following task: There are two identical balls at rest on the Cloverleaf paddle.
+Consider the following task: There are two identical balls at rest on the Cloverleaf Blind Juggler.
 Come up with a paddle motion that will transition the balls into a juggling pattern composed of two different periodic orbits.

 At first, this task seems impossible.
 If the identical balls start at the same height and with the same velocity, they would move together on identical paths, no matter how the paddle is moved.
 Indeed, dynamical system theory classifies this system as uncontrollable (in a deterministic sense).
 Read more about controllability here.

 However, the task is not impossible, as is demonstrated in the following video: